-Our teachers are dedicated to not only helping children learn important fundmental concepts, but enabling them to teach themselves throughout their lives.
+Our teachers are dedicated to helping children learn important fundamental concepts and enabling them to teach themselves throughout their lives.

 The curriculum accomplishes this by creating purposeful and productive play experiences throughout the day.
 In addition, children learn the skills necessary to socialize in a group of peers, or develop individual friendships, without the presence of a parent.

 - Social/emotional: To develop independence, self-confidence and self-control, as well as the ability to follow rules and routines, make friends and learn what it means to be part of a group.